ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-cluster.md

 #### vSAN license
 {: #vc_orderinginstance-vsan-storage-license}

-Use the IBM-provided VMware license for the vSAN component by selecting **Include with purchase**, or Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license key.
+Use the IBM-provided VMware license for the vSAN component by selecting **Include with purchase**.

+Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
+Select **I will provide** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
+{: important}

 If your initial cluster is a vSAN cluster, any additional vSAN clusters use the same vSAN license and have the same configuration as the initial one.
 This statement is also true for any initial or additional clusters in the instance for which you select vSAN.
 The first time you're prompted for the vSAN license (BYOL or purchased) and the edition.
 The next time that you select vSAN for a new cluster, the license that is chosen initially is reused.